-Alabama execution cancelled after injunction maintained
+Alabama cancels execution after court requires pastor

 ATMORE, Ala.
 (AP) - An Alabama inmate on Thursday won a reprieve from a scheduled lethal injection after the U.S. Supreme Court said the state could not proceed without his pastor in the death chamber.

-The lethal injection of Willie B. Smith III was called off after the U.S. Supreme Court maintained an injunction issued by the 11th U.S. Circuit Court of Appeals saying he could be executed without his pastor present in chamber.
-The state prison system said the execution would not proceed given the ruling.
+The lethal injection of Willie B. Smith III was called off after justices maintained an injunction issued by the 11th U.S. Circuit Court of Appeals saying he could not be executed without his pastor present in chamber.
+Department of Corrections spokeswoman Samantha Rose said the execution would not proceed given the ruling.
 Alabama has maintained that non-prison staff should not be in the room for security reasons.

 “Alabama has not carried its burden of showing that the exclusion of all clergy members from the execution chamber is necessary to ensure prison security.
-So the State cannot now execute Smith without his pastor present, to ease what Smith calls the ‘transition between the worlds of the living and the dead,’” Justice Elena Kagan wrote in the order maintaining injunction.
+So the State cannot now execute Smith without his pastor present, to ease what Smith calls the ‘transition between the worlds of the living and the dead,’” Justice Elena Kagan wrote in the order maintaining the injunction.

-Smith, 51, was scheduled to receive a lethal injection at a south Alabama prison for the 1991 murder of 22-year-old Sharma Ruth Johnson in Birmingham.
+Smith, 51, had been scheduled to receive a lethal injection at a south Alabama prison for the 1991 murder of 22-year-old Sharma Ruth Johnson in Birmingham.

-The Alabama attorney general was expected to issue a statement on the decision.

 Smith had sought to allow his personal pastor in the execution chamber, something the state does not allow.